vojha-code/Over-500-Java-Programs/README.md

 # Learning-Java
 A package of Java codes for learning to programme in Java

-More than 500 different types of programs I wrote during my Core JAVA learning.
+ I wrote over 500 different types of programs during my Core JAVA learning.

 ## Course Structure